 Manikarnika Ghat in Benaras

-BENARAS is the ‘Ras’ (taste or essence) of 'Bena' (all things mixed together).
-Benaras, Kasi (The City of Light), Avimukta (Never Abandoned), or what is now called Varanasi (between the Varuna and the Assi Rivers) is the oldest, still living city in the world.
-It was a fabulously rich, educated, cultured and flourishing city when what we know as civilization in the West was just being born.
+Now for another world altogether.
+BenaRas- the ‘ras’, the taste or essence of all things-'Bena'.
+Benaras, Kashi (The City of Light), Avimukta ( Never Abandoned) or what is now called Varanasi- (between the Varuna and the Asi Rivers) is perhaps the oldest, still functioning city in the world.
+It was a flourishing city when what we know as civilization in the West was just being born.

 We arrived in the early evening and found a wonderful place to stay overlooking the Ganges, down a main alleyway to Assi Ghat.
-Beggars lined the streets, calling out to us, hands held up and out as we walked to the ghats.
+Beggars lined the streets, calling out to me, hands held up and out as I walked to the ghats.

 There were sadhus with their orange robes and piled jatas of hair,

 There were old Ma’s and children, living out in the open on a table.

 After I checked into the hotel, had a shower and 5-minute rest, Antoine came and got me to go out.
 He was hungry and we soon found a restaurant and had a wonderful Indian meal.
 Then we went down to the ghats, the miles long stone bathing steps that line the Ganges in Benaras.

 Assi ghat is the southernmost of all of the ghats and is built where the Asi river flows into the Ganges.

 After that, the banks of the Ganges are mud lined and not built up with steps or buildings.

 There is something different about this city, about the feeling here.
 Antoine said that I could stay here for a long time…it is true.
 I feel I could write here- it is archetypically intoxicating.